ramsundar619/Image-classification-from-scratch/README.md

 - tf.keras.layers.GlobalAveragePooling2D() - Global average pooling operation for spatial data.
 - tf.keras.layers.Dropout() - Applies Dropout to the input.
 - tf.keras.layers.Dense() - regular densely-connected NN layer.
+- tf.keras.Model.compile() - Configures the model for training.
+  - Parameters used
+  - Optimizer - An optimizer is one of the two arguments required for compiling a Keras model.
+  - Loss - The purpose of loss functions is to compute the quantity that a model should seek to minimize during training.
+  - metrics - A metric is a function that is used to judge the performance of your model.
 - tf.keras.utils.plot_model() - Converts the Keras model to dot format and save to a file.
 - tf.keras.callbacks.ModelCheckpoint() - Callback to save the Keras model or model weights at some frequency.
 - tf.keras.preprocessing.load_img() - Loads an image into PIL format.